Zplusdragon/CION_ReIDZoo/README.md

 * **CION-AL** is a new large-scale person re-identification **pre-training dataset** with almost accurate identity labels.
 The images are obtained from LUPerson-NL based on our proposed progressive identity correlation seeking strategy.
 It contains 3,898,086 images of 246,904 identities totally.

 Our pre-trained models enable existing person ReID algorithms to achieve significantly better performance without bells and whistles.
-In this project, we will open-source all the code, models and dataset.
+In this project, we will open-source the code, models and dataset.
 More details can be found at our paper [Cross-video Identity Correlating for Person Re-identification Pre-training](https://arxiv.org/abs/2409.18569v1).

 Note:  To address the privacy concerns associated with crawling videos from the internet and the application of person ReID technology, we will implement a controlled release of our models and dataset, thereby preventing privacy violations and ensuring information security.